• About Us

 Other Fennel Juice Benefits Include:

-• Fennel helps nursing mothers stimulate breast milk naturally.
+• Helps nursing mothers stimulate breast milk naturally.

-• It helps maintain healthy cholesterol levels in the bloodstream.
+• Maintain healthy cholesterol levels in the bloodstream.

 • Women can use it to regulate menstruation.

-Even though most of its parts are edible, the fennel bulb comes highly recommended when making fennel juice.
+While most of its parts are edible, the fennel bulb is especially of high recommendation when it comes to making fennel juice.

 Here’s how to juice fennel bulb: